facelessuser/coloraide/docs/src/markdown/index.md

 ColorAide particularly has a focus on the following:

 -   [x] Accurate colors.

 -   [x] Proper round tripping (where reasonable).

 -   [x] Be generally easy to pick up for the average user.

 -   [x] Support modern CSS color spaces and syntax.

 -   [x] Make accessible many new and old non-CSS color spaces.

-- [x] Provide a number of useful utilities such as interpolation, color distancing, blending, gamut mapping, etc.
+-   [x] Provide a number of useful utilities such as interpolation, color distancing, blending, gamut mapping, filters, correlated color temperature, color vision deficiency simulation, color harmonies, etc.

-- [x] Provide a plugin API to extend supported color spaces and more.
+-   [x] Provide a plugin API to extend supported color spaces and approaches to various utilities.

 -   [x] Allow users to configure defaults to their liking.

 ColorAide is not meant to be the _one_ library to replace all other color libraries.
 There are many great libraries out there such such as: [Colour Science][colour-science], [Colorio][colorio], [Python Color Math][color-math], and many